troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 For mythtv/mythweb, I like to have artwork injected in the description.

-I use File caching backend since I have a reasonably fast filesystem backed by SSD and it seems a bit faster than Redis on my system.
+I used to use File caching backend since I have a reasonably fast filesystem backed by SSD and it seems a bit faster than Redis on my system.
+However, I now use Redis since it performs purging faster than File.

 So I have a script that is run via crontab.
 It is similar to: